 Note: we've ranked these from cheapest to most expensive according to prices at time of writing.

-It leverages the built-in GPS (Apple Watch Series 2 and up) to track distances off the tee and to the pin without whipping out your phone.
+It leverages the built-in GPS (Apple Watch Series 2 and up as well as a variety of Wear OS watches) to track distances off the tee and to the pin without whipping out your phone.

 The Bushell Excel GPS is an attractive watch golf fans will have no qualms about wearing once the round is over.
 It brings everything you’d expect in terms of shot measurements and distances to the hole as well as the distinguishing between the various hazards you’re likely to encounter during your round.